mxcl/PromiseKit/README.markdown

 ## Documentation

-* We have a gentle but thorough introduction to PromiseKit at [promisekit.org](http://promisekit.org/introduction/).
+* We have a gentle but thorough introduction at [promisekit.org](http://promisekit.org/introduction/).

 # PromiseKit vs. Xcode